 Few natural products have been proven to reduce cholesterol, but some might be helpful.
 With your doctor's OK, consider these cholesterol-lowering supplements and products:

-You may have also heard of another supplement to reduce cholesterol, red yeast rice.
-Some brands of red yeast rice contain lovastatin, the active ingredient in the drug Mevacor.
+You may have also heard of another supplement to reduce cholesterol, red yeast.
+Some brands of red yeast contain lovastatin, the active ingredient in the drug Mevacor.
 This can be unsafe, since there's no way to determine the quantity or quality of the lovastatin in the supplement.

 If you choose to take cholesterol-lowering supplements, remember the importance of a healthy lifestyle.
 If your doctor prescribes medication to reduce your cholesterol, take it as directed.
 Make sure your doctor knows which supplements you're taking as well.